mauer01/gui-for-5dchess-datainterface/README.md

 - Data Interface
   - Run/stop the interface using the configured Resources folder.
+  - Clocks are settable in seconds or in HH:MM:SS format
+  - Undo Move locks the undo button so it cant deactivate after pressing it
+  - Insert room Code auto inserts the discord private match code from the clipboard
+  - Resume game will resume offline games if they concluded due to draw / checkmate
   - Keep Game On can relaunch the game if it closes.

 - PGN / FEN workflow
-  - Load from Clipboard or open a .txt in 5dpgn format (FEN on top, moves below), or a FEN that includes [Board].
+  - Load from Clipboard or open a .txt in 5dpgn format (FEN on top, moves below).
-  - Choose the last move to include.
+  - You have to specify at what move the pgn loader should go and if blacks last move should be taken with
-  - Add/Update creates or updates an entry in the GUI’s JSON library.
+  - Add/Update creates or updates an entry in the GUI’s library, Pgns will be saved in a csv file in the same dir, with ; as the seperator (because,... it was easier).
-  - When running via the Data Interface, the GUI emits a JsonVariants.json for the interface to consume (backing up any in-use file first).
+  - When running via the Data Interface, the GUI emits a JsonVariants.json for the interface to consume (backing it up first if it has 2 or more variants in it).

 - PGN Editor (modal)
   - Edit: